itsee-birmingham/django_wce_api/README.md

-# The api app
+# The API App

-The api app underlies everything else in the Workspace for Collaborative Editing Django implementation.
+The API app underlies everything else in the Workspace for Collaborative Editing Django implementation.

-The api is used internally in the Django application and can also be used externally.
+The API is used internally in the Django application and can also be used externally.
 It uses Django Rest Framework to handle serialisation.
-The views in other apps which handle the retrieval and display of data as well as data changes also call the api app either through the api or directly by using the functions in views.py
+The views in other apps which handle the retrieval and display of data as well as data changes also call the API app either through the api or directly by using the functions in views.py

-## Base model inheritance
+## BaseModel Inheritance

-The api has an abstract model called BaseModel which inherits from the diango.db.models Model class.
-It adds the fields which the api application expects to be present in all models it tries to save.
+The API has an abstract model called `BaseModel` which inherits from the `diango.db.models.Model` class.
+It adds the fields which the API application expects to be present in all models it tries to save.
 These are the following meta data
 fields:

 -   created_time